odu-cs432-websci/public/fall21/syllabus.md

 Dr. Michele Weigle: mweigle at cs.odu.edu, <https://www.cs.odu.edu/~mweigle/>

-My office hours will be Tue 11a-12:30p and Thu 5-6:30p, or by appointment.
+My office hours will be Tue 11a-12:30p and Wed 5-6:30p, or by appointment.
 All office hours will be held via Zoom (see Blackboard for the link to the Zoom meeting room).
 Students will be placed into the waiting room if I am already meeting with another student.
 If you cannot attend during regular office hours, please contact me to set up an alternate appointment time.

 ## Course Objectives